sdiehl/wiwinwlh/tutorial.md

 ReaderT
 -------

-For example, there exist three possible forms of th Reader monad.
-The first is the Haskell 98 version that no longer exists but is useful for understanding the underlying ideas.
-The other two are the *transformers* variant and the *mtl* variants.
+For example, there exist three possible forms of the Reader monad.
+The first is the Haskell 98 version that no longer exists (actually, it exists as the synonym ``type Reader r = ReaderT r Identity``), but is useful for understanding the underlying ideas.
+The other two are the *transformers* and *mtl* variants.

 *Reader*